franlol/brastlewark-gnomes/README.md

 ### Routes

-Home (/): Show the cards of the gnomes and show a brief detail of them.
-You can also search using the searchbar.
+Home (/): Show all the gnomes and a brief detail of them.
+You can also filter using the searchbar.

-Detail /gnome/:id): Show all the information of the specific gnome.
-You can also go directly to the details of her friends!
+Detail (/gnome/:id): Show all the information of the specific gnome.
+You can also navigate to her friends cards!

 404 (/NoMatch): If something goes wrong, you will be redirected here.

 #### Behing the scenes

-In the Home there are 1337 cards, when scrolling everything is very fluid (specially at smartphone) because DOM only load ~14 cards.
+In the Home there are 1337 cards.
+When scrolling, everything is very fluid (specially at smartphone) because DOM only load ~14 cards.

 Thats because the DOM virtualization:

 ![Virtualized](https://github.com/franlol/brastlewark-gnomes/blob/master/virtualized.gif)

 When clicking friend links in any gnome detail, there is a Higher Order Component that inject getByName method.